-Learning Outcome: The learner will: Assessment Criteria: The learner can: Be able to interpret technical information for installing components of the system 1.1 Produce work details for component installation use.
-1.2 From the technical information determine 1.3 Demonstrate how to make corrections to drawings, records and work documents.
+Learning Outcome: The learner will: Assessment Criteria: The learner can: 1.
+Be able to interpret technical information for installing components of the system 1.1 Produce work details for component installation use.
+1.2 From the technical information determine dimensions lengths widths depth pressure quantities utilities plant services sewers and drains buildings kerbs boundaries 1.3 Demonstrate how to make corrections to drawings, records and work documents.
 2. Be able to select components and resources for installation of the system 2.1 Select the necessary components in compliance with the work and quality specifications.
 2.1 Identify and replace defective components in line with key procedures.
-2.2 Confirm the availability of sufficient resources .
-2.3 Respond to changes to the planned use of the resource .
+2.2 Confirm the availability of sufficient resources.
+2.3 Respond to changes to the planned use of the resource.
 2.4 Confirm components and installation equipment are fit for purpose.
 3. Be able to install components of the system 3.1 Determine the method to be used for installing components.
 3.2 Carry out a site-specific risk assessment and review it in accordance with company policy.
 3.3 Select and wear the designated PPE.

 3.4 Confirm the condition of the excavation conforms with instructions and specifications.
 3.5 Select, prepare and operate installation equipment in accordance with the specification and manufactures instructions.
 3.6 Assemble components to industry standards using mechanical and/or fusion welding techniques.
 3.7 Carry out site-specific tasks appropriately to prevent damage to equipment.
 3.8 Position components in accordance with the specification.
 3.9 Protect installed assets with fine fill in accordance with specification and approved codes of practice.
 3.10 Maintain proximity distances from other utilities apparatus in accordance with approved codes of practice.
 3.11 Connect to the existing system, side entry or top entry tee in accordance with codes of practice.
 3.12 Support and anchor installed assets in accordance with codes of practice.
 3.13 Confirm that the quality of the installation complies with the specified standard.
 3.14 Maintain the security and safety of the system and third parties where work is not complete or not to schedule.
 3.15 Ensure work practices conform to safe working procedures throughout the work activity.
-4.1 Provide instructions to individuals who will be using
+4. Be able to use and communicate data and information during installation 4.1 Provide instructions to individuals who will be using technical information.